by Texas Homesteader ~

-But I have a section of my garden that holds my Concord Grapevine.
-I’ve trained it to grow along the fence.
-It’s LOADED with grapes!
 But I’ve also vowed to keep the Bermuda grass from creeping into my garden.
 So all the walkways in the garden plus a wide perimeter swath is mulched with free wood chips.

 Off to the feed store we went and I picked up three brand spankin’ new bales of wheat straw.
 They’re lightweight and they’re cheap.
 And I love that they’re a natural material too.
 These will be perfect.